Reputation management is the effort to influence what and how people think of a brand or person ...

-They have not yet been successful with the ROR removal, but may be in the future.
-Based on the low quality effort we do not believe legal means are being used agains RipoffReport at this time.
-We do not believe the approach the other firm is using will work for this aerpspace executive because the domain authority of ROR is too high to be suppressed by low authority (low Domain Authority) content.
+They have not yet been successful with the ROR removal but may be in the future.
+Based on the low-quality effort we do not believe legal means are being used against RipoffReport at this time.
+We do not believe the approach the other firm is using will work for this aerospace executive because the domain authority of ROR is too high to be suppressed by low authority (low Domain Authority) content.

 We will continue to monitor their progress and update this post as necessary.

 - The search phrase has a Moz difficulty of "non-competitive"

 - There is a Grepwords volume of only 30.